I may say this about

 Next, drill holes into your wood.
 I found a drill bit that was slightly larger than my coat hangers and drilled three lines – one on each side and one in the center – all the way around the edge of the circle.
 I had 24 holes in each row at the end.
 I tried to make the holes so that they weren’t all lined up to off-set the hangers.

 This pile of hangers was surprisingly hard to collect!
 I even had friends “borrowing” a few out of their work closets for me!
-Obviously I need to visit the dry cleaners more often…
+Obviously I need to visit the dry cleaner more often…

 Lay the hangers out to make sure you like the look. [note: I cut more after this photo was taken because I didn’t think it was full enough].
 I used a total of 18 hangers (36 pieces when cut up).

 Then stick the hangers in a board and spray paint them.
 First paint the whole hanger with champagne, and then after that dries, paint the bottom half with gold.
-That will give the piece that ombre look.
+That will give your DIY sunburst mirror that ombre look.